Our latest self-care activity

 Consumer attitudes to self-care

 Every year PAGB undertakes a survey to understand consumer attitudes and confidence to self-care.
-The data from the survey is used to inform our self-care report and this year our survey results will be published on International Self-Care Day, 24 July.
+The data from the survey is used to inform our self-care report and this year our survey results were published on International Self-Care Day, 24 July.

 Conducting this yearly census to uncover consumer trends in self-treatable conditions, attitudes to self-care, and healthcare access provides us with valuable information and insights into how self-care can be integrated into the recovery of primary care in a real way that resonates with consumers.